 Apply for Post-Doctoral Training

 Applicants must have completed all doctoral degree requirements from an APA accredited graduate program in clinical or counseling psychology prior to the beginning of the Fellowship.
-This includes the completion of a pre-doctoral internship that at a minimum meets APPIC standards.
+The internship must be an APA-accredited internship or an APPIC member program.
 Prior experience in university psychological services is desirable, but it is not required.

 Date of Application